dilyn-corner/KISS-kde/README.md

 __dbus__: The dreaded(?) question.

-`kdbusaddons` < `kglobalaccel` < `kxmlgui` < `kbookmarks` < `kio`

-`kio` is basically a fundamental program from my vantage point.

-Also note that many other programs will link against dbus if it is present.
-Presumably, more than just kio relies on dbus.
-We can check the CMakeFiles.txt for each package to see which ones ask for it (that is to say, we can `grep` the logs kiss generates to see which ones mention dbus.
-I'm not a lunatic; there's no way I'm reading hundreds of lines from over a hundred packages).

-It's probably a hard dependency we can't wriggle out of.
-I'll look into it for this project, but I make no promises.

-As it stands, KDE requires `dbus`.
+Based on my current knowledge of KDE, `dbus` is required by a litany of programs.
+Many which don't explicitly require `dbus` will nontheless build against it if it is available.
+The hard part, however, is not the framework.
+Instead, it is for launching KDE itself.

+If you attempt to `startx startplasma-x11`, you will probably be met with an error message about `dbus`.
+You see, KDE requires something like `polkit`, `elogind`, etc. to start.
+Indeed even with `wayland` this is the case.

+Which would seem to make `dbus` a hard dependency for KDE.

+Unless we can find a way around this (and I am certainly not the one to do it!), `dbus` is required.
 I have no real problems with this.
-If you're going to use KDE and you take umbridge with this, perhaps you should reevaluate why you need KDE?
+If you take umbridge with this hard fact, perhaps reflect on why you want KDE in the first place?

 #### Prerequisites

 1. This all assumes a *working* `xorg-server`.
-Many xorg-related dependencies are left out.
-The minimum should be enough.
+Many xorg-related dependencies are left out as explicit deps.
+   The minimum xorg requires should be enough - all others should be handled by `kiss`.
 Yes, I know `wayland` is a dependency.
-It is also an option to use `wayland`, if you so choose. `xorg` is merely the 'default'.
+It is also an option to use `wayland` as a result, if you so choose. `xorg` is merely the 'default'.

 2. cgroups may be required for `elogind`.
 I leave it up to you to test your own kernel configs.

 3. You will require exactly one program from `coreutils` to build a single package.

+4. You will require a `musl` rebuild to include `getent`.

-4. You will need `dbus`.
-Because of this, you'll have to rebuild `qt5*`.
+ 5. You will need `dbus`.
+Because of this, you'll have to rebuild `qt5\*`. __Note__ that I do not recomend building community's `qt5\*`. `qt5` requires some `libressl` patches to get working and we might as well link `qt5-webengine` to `dbus`.
+The reason for these patches to `qt5` is because of, at least, kbugreport.h in `kxmlgui`.

-5. You will need `eudev`.
-Because of this, you'll need to rebuild `xorg-server`, any input packages (`libinput`, `xf86-input-libinput`, etc), `dhcpcd`, perhaps others.
+6. You will need `eudev`.
+Because of this, you'll need to rebuild `xorg-server`, any input packages (`libinput`, `xf86-input-libinput`, etc.), `dhcpcd`, perhaps others.

-These rebuilds are obviously not required if you already had the relevant programs built against `dbus`, `eudev`, etc.
+These rebuild are obviously not required if you already had the relevant programs built against `dbus`, `eudev`, etc.

 ---